 6 Steps To Better Client Interactions

-As we begin 2016, many of us will spend time reflecting on what worked in 2015, what we want more of in 2016 and setting new goals to achieve.
+As we begin a new year, many of us will spend time reflecting on what worked last year, what we want more of this year and setting new goals to achieve.
+Better client interactions might be at the top of your list.

 As you spend time reflecting and planning, consider taking some time to put yourself in the shoes of your clients.
-After all, clients are the one thing most of us want more of in 2016.
+After all, clients are the one thing most of us want more of in the coming year.

 Many people talk about wanting to improve the client experience.
 They spend money on rebranding, a shiny new website, different packaging, and revised offerings.
 However, very few take the time to consider what it’s actually like for your client to be in a conversation with you.
 Yet, it’s normally during these conversations when clients make the decision to purchase.